ProjectOpenSea/opensea-js/developerDocs/quick-start.md

 # Installation

 Node.js version 16 is the minimum required for the SDK.
-Execute `nvm use`, if you have Node Version Manager.
+If you have Node Version Manager (nvm), run `nvm use 16`.

-Then, in your project, run:
+Then in your project, run:

 ```bash
 npm install --save opensea-js